secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 ### Implementing your first scanner as microservice

-The scanner services are the parts of the secureCodeBox which are actually running the scans.
+The scanner services are the part of the secureCodeBox which are executing the scans.
 These services have three responsibilities:

 1. Fetch scan tasks and their configuration from the secureCodeBox Engine.
 This is done via the Rest API of the engine.
 2. Run the scan.
 This can be done in multiple different variants like running shell scripts, calling a programmatic api, RPC, Rest APIs etc.